khaledh/khaledh.github.io/docs/osdev/07-kernel-image.md

   1100880 build/kernel.bin
 ```

-The image is now about 1.1 MB, which means that the `.bss` section is now included in the image.
+The image is now about 1.1 MiB, which means that the `.bss` section is now included in the image.
 Now the bootloader will be able to load the image into memory without having to worry about initializing sections.

 Let's update our `justfile` to copy the kernel image to the disk image in a place where the bootloader can find it: